pdehaan/learningpathways/touch2.md

   Sencha Touch provides a list component which is ideal for presenting an index-style list of items.
 In this tutorial, Drew Neil ([@nelstrom](http://twitter.com/nelstrom)) walks through setting up a basic list, and shows how to add an index bar, and group items together under a marker.
 Also, you'll learn how to create a detail panel to reveal information about each item in the list.

 - **(Blog)** [Dive into DataView with Sencha Touch 2](http://www.sencha.com/blog/dive-into-dataview-with-sencha-touch-2-beta-2/) <small style='color:#aaa;'>&mdash; _Robert Dougan_ on February 8, 2012</small>
+  We're pleased to release Sencha Touch 2 beta 2, which contains around 100 improvements over beta 1.
+Today we’re also taking you on a detailed tour of DataView and asking for your help voting on an Android bug report.

 - **(Guide)** [Using AJAX with Sencha Touch 2](http://docs.sencha.com/touch/2-1/#!/guide/ajax) <small style='color:#aaa;'>&mdash; _docs.sencha.com_</small>
   While Sencha Touch's data binding means you rarely have to interact with AJAX directly, we provide several options for making AJAX requests.